FlowTestAI/FlowTest/README.md

 💡 We are proud to announce that we were recently featured in a [LangChain](https://blog.langchain.dev/empowering-development-with-flowtestai/) blog post.

-FlowTest is a powerful, code-agnostic tool designed to simplify the creation and execution of end-to-end API tests.
-With its intuitive interface and robust features, FlowTest empowers developers and QA teams to streamline their API testing process, improve collaboration, and gain valuable insights into their API performance.
+FlowTestAI is a powerful, code-agnostic tool designed to simplify the creation and execution of end-to-end API tests.
+With its intuitive interface and robust features, FlowTestAI empowers developers and QA teams to streamline their API testing process, improve collaboration, and gain valuable insights into their API performance.

 <img width="1728" alt="Screenshot 2024-04-18 at 5 41 43 PM" src="https://github.com/FlowTestAI/FlowTest/assets/5829490/c04f6e3e-fe69-4d25-a008-ba558c8fe149">